KatalysatorAB/GlimrSDK-JS/README.md

 </script>
 ```

-**Note**: Pre-requisite for this is that a custom variable has been added.
+**Note**: Pre-requisite for this is that a custom variable has been added as per the aforementioned screenshot.

 ## Development